sdiehl/wiwinwlh/tutorial.md

 Multiline Strings
 -----------------

-Haskell no language support for multiline strings literals, although we can emulate this by using a quasiquoter.
+Haskell has no language support for multiline string literals, although we can emulate this by using a quasiquoter.
 The resulting String literal is then converted using toString into whatever result type is desired.